ryanfitton/ryanfitton-nextjs-2024/README.md

 [v1-blogs-showcase.webm](https://github.com/timlrx/tailwind-nextjs-starter-blog/assets/28362229/2124c81f-b99d-4431-839c-347e01a2616c)

-Thanks to the community of users and contributors to the template!
+Thanks to the community of users and contributers to the template!
 We are no longer accepting new blog listings over here.
 If you have updated from version 1 to version 2, feel free to remove your blog from this list and add it to the one above.

+- [My personal blog](https://www.timlrx.com) - modified to auto-generate blog posts with dates
 - [Aloisdg's cookbook](https://tambouille.vercel.app/) - with pictures and recipes!
 - [GautierArcin's demo with next translate](https://tailwind-nextjs-starter-blog-seven.vercel.app/) - includes translation of mdx posts, [source code](https://github.com/GautierArcin/tailwind-nextjs-starter-blog/tree/demo/next-translate)
 - [David Levai's digital garden](https://davidlevai.com/) - customized design and added email subscriptions